AveryData/AveryData.github.io/_learning/dataviz.md

 excerpt: "A picture is worth 1000 words"
 ---

+Data visualization is the process of mapping data to visuals.

 Data visualization aids humans to make decisions or explorations.

 $7 \pm 2$ is the number of items an average human holds in working memory. -- George Miller, 1956.

 Highlight the important parts of complex big data.
 Data -> Insights.

 We are in Big Data, but data is only going to get bigger.
 That means distilling what is important and giving people a platform to explore will be key.